 When they reached the Transit Station, they went separate ways for a little while.
 Iris left to find Claire Birch at their designated Elevator and Norman took the hover cart to the Postal Booth.

-Her friend was on her OMNI.
+Her friend chatted excitedly into her OMNI.
 Claire said good-bye to whoever she was speaking with and ended the call.
 “What’s wrong?”

 “Oh, I’m just a little frustrated with myself.
 I thought that I’d have my Project completed before moving to the Agency.”
 Iris realized how irritated she really felt.
 It bubbled up in her as she confessed her feelings to her best friend.
 “How can I call myself a strategist if I can’t think my way out of a prison Simulation?”